Gilad Shalit prisoner exchange: First phase

 Of the first 450, 131 were released to Gaza, while 110 returned to their homes in the West Bank.
 Six Israeli Palestinians were also released.
-The remaining 203 prisoners were deported, with 40 barred from Israel and the Palestinian territories.
+The remaining 203 prisoners were deported, with 40 barred from Israel and Palestine.

 On 18 October, the first group of Palestinian prisoners were transported to Egypt.
 From there, they will go to the West Bank and Gaza Strip.
 On the same day, Shalit was taken from Gaza to Egypt and from there to Israel.
 Shalit was given a medical evaluation and was said to be in good health, although pale and thin.
 Shalit changed into a military uniform and traveled by helicopter to the Tel Nof Airbase, where he met with his family and Prime Minister Benjamin Netanyahu.
 At Shalit's release Hamas had several militants with suicide belts in case the Israelis attempted to renege on the deal at the last minute.

 On the day of the release of Gilad Shalit, immediately after he was transferred to the Red Cross, Israel released 27 prisoners (most of whom would be allowed to return to East Jerusalem and the West Bank and two of them would be deported abroad).
 Afterwards the rest of the prisoners were transferred in buses to the West Bank.
 Those that were expelled to Gaza or abroad, were transferred first to Cairo.

 Egyptian state television interview

 Immediately following Hamas's release of Shalit, he was interviewed on the Egyptian state-owned television channel Nile TV by anchorwoman Shahira Amin.
 Generating a storm of criticism in Israel, the interview was considered insensitive and exploitative.
 An Israeli official stated, "We are all shocked that a so-called interview was forced on (Shalit) before he could even talk to his family or set foot on Israeli soil."
 Egyptian officials, however, claimed that the interview went according to agreements between Israel, Egypt and Hamas, and that Israel knew about it in advance.

 During the interview, Shalit appeared uncomfortable and struggled to speak at points while breathing heavily.
 It later emerged that Hamas militants were still in the room with Shalit as the interview was set up.
 Israeli media accused Egypt of using the interview to advance Egyptian and pro-Palestinian positions, with the interviewer attempting to prompt Shalit to praise Egypt for its role in arranging the exchange as well as call for the release of all Palestinian prisoners.
-Israeli journalist Oren Kessler said the interview was not only exploitative but "amateurish, propagandistic, opportunistic and downright cruel."
+Israeli journalist Oren Kessler said the interview was not only exploitative but "amateurish, propagandistic, opportunistic, and downright cruel."